Chart Color Schemes

 Residential development activity is lower than average in Box Head - MacMasters Beach according to AreaSearch's national comparison of local real estate markets

-MacMasters Beach, Box Head area, has seen approximately 27 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 139 homes were approved, with an additional four approved in FY-26 as of now.
-On average, over these years, only 0.9 new residents per year have been associated with each dwelling constructed.
+Box Head - MacMasters Beach has recorded approximately 27 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, around 139 homes were approved, with an additional 8 approved so far in FY-26.
+This results in an average of about 0.9 new residents per year per dwelling constructed over these five years.

-Nationally, it places among the 36th percentile of areas assessed for buyer choices, suggesting more limited options and supporting demand for existing dwellings.
-This activity is also under the national average, indicating the area's established nature and potential planning limitations.
-Recent construction in MacMasters Beach comprises 92% standalone homes and 8% medium to high-density housing, maintaining its traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 458 people, reflecting its quiet, low activity development environment.
-Future projections indicate that Box Head - MacMasters Beach area will add approximately 1,028 residents by 2041.
+Recent construction comprises 92.0% standalone homes and 8.0% medium and high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population count of 458 people per dwelling approval reflects its quiet, low activity development environment.
+Future projections estimate Box Head - MacMasters Beach to add around 1,034 residents by 2041, based on the latest AreaSearch quarterly estimate.
 Construction is maintaining a reasonable pace with projected growth, although buyers may encounter growing competition as population increases.

 Frequently Asked Questions - Development